 Ohe’o Gulch and Pipiwai Trail share a parking lot.
 This 3.5-mile trail will take approximately 2 hours, depending on your level of hiking skills.
 If you don’t have the two hours to hike the entire trail, consider hiking to Waimoku Falls, the first overlook.

-Pipiwai is part of the Haleakala National Park; there is a $30 per car fee.
+Pipiwai is part of Haleakala National Park; there is a $30 fee per car.
 There are restrooms and a visitor center here.
 This is a good place to change clothes and use the restroom before returning to Paia.

-If you take the traditional road route to Hana, it is time to turn around and return to Paia.
+If you take the traditional road route to Hana, you will need to turn around and return to Paia.
 Depending on the time, you may want to stop at some other places this guide didn’t consider a “must-see.”
-I would recommend the Garden of Eden Arboretum and Botanical Gardens.
+I recommend the Garden of Eden Arboretum and Botanical Gardens.

 Places to eat in Paia